 In other circumstances, you'll need a visa.
 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest

 Embassy or Consulate of Spain for up-to-date information.

-Schengen area (including Spain) for the first time.
-Travellers have reported that some low cost airlines have refused to uplift passengers who were unable to provide proof of entry or have overstayed in the Schengen area.
+Schengen area (including Spain).
+Some airlines have refused to allow passengers to board who were unable to provide proof of entry or have overstayed in the Schengen area.